-Professor of Clinical Psychology
+Professor of Developmental Clinical Psychology

-- NIHR Research Professor
+- NIHR Senior Investigator

-- Honorary Consultant clinical Psychologist (Oxford Health NHS Foundation Trust)
+- Honorary Consultant Clinical Psychologist (Oxford Health NHS Foundation Trust)

 I also currently lead a UKRI Research Network Plus called Emerging Minds: Action for Child Mental Health.
 Emerging Minds aims to transform the promotion of good mental health, and prevention and treatment of mental health problems in children and young people by developing an interdisciplinary and cross-sector research network, providing training opportunities for early career researchers, and facilitating the development of research projects to meet our aims.